How to Become a Union Printer? (Beginner’s Quick Guide)

 What union do printers belong to?

-Printers are regularly contributors of a union referred to as the Graphic Communications Conference.
+Printers are regularly contributors to a union referred to as the Graphic Communications Conference.
 This institution is part of the International Brotherhood of Teamsters.
 This union supports printing employees through securing fair pay, improving benefits, and ensuring safer job conditions.
 It also supports people in the publishing and media workers’ sector.

 What industry is printing considered?